redirectionio/vercel-middleware/README.md

 ## Usage with an existing middleware

 You may have an existing middleware in your Vercel project.
-In this case, you can use the `createMiddleware` function which allows to chain existing middleware with redirection.io middleware.
+In this case, you can use the `createRedirectionIoMiddleware` function which allows to chain existing middleware with redirection.io middleware.

 ```typescript
 import {createRedirectionIoMiddleware} from '@redirection.io/vercel-middleware';